MarioFinale/AniDownloader/README.md

 - **.NET 6**: AniDownloader requires .NET 6, which can be installed from the official [Microsoft .NET website](https://dotnet.microsoft.com/download/dotnet/6.0).
 - **FFmpeg**: Ensure FFmpeg is installed on your system for transcoding functionality.
 Installation instructions can be found at [FFmpeg.org](https://ffmpeg.org/).
+- **mkvmerge**: If you use MKV as a container.
+Used to optimize MKV files for quick seeking/streaming.
+Check [The MKVToolNix website](https://mkvtoolnix.org/) for more info about this tool.

 ## Installation